Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Results and Discussion

-The framework's broader relevance lies in applicability to systems where an equivalent analytical baseline does not exist.
-In high-entropy alloys, nanocrystalline metals, and irradiated microstructures, ISE deviations from classical Nix-Gao scaling arise from deformation mechanisms, lattice distortion, grain boundary plasticity, defect cluster interactions, that do not reduce to a single GND density parameter \cite{hardieUnderstandingEffectsIon2015, yangDependenceNanohardnessIndentation2007, trelewiczHallPetchBreakdown2007}, and where inverse FEA is constrained by solution non-uniqueness and computational cost \cite{chenUniquenessMeasuringElastoplastic2007}.
-The present framework offers an experimentally grounded alternative capable of extracting size-effect-corrected hardness estimates (RMSE~\(\approx 0.5\)~GPa on blind specimens), without prior knowledge of the governing analytical scaling form.
-The methodology transfers to new alloy systems, while the trained model does not; retraining on a representative experimental dataset is required whenever the alloy class, dominant deformation mechanism, or hardness range differs substantially from the training distribution.
+The framework's practical relevance lies in material systems where an equivalent analytical baseline does not exist.
+In high-entropy alloys, nanocrystalline metals, and irradiated microstructures, deviations from classical Nix-Gao scaling arise from deformation mechanisms, lattice distortion, grain-boundary plasticity, and defect-cluster interactions, that do not reduce to a single GND density parameter \cite{hardieUnderstandingEffectsIon2015, yangDependenceNanohardnessIndentation2007, trelewiczHallPetchBreakdown2007}, while inverse FEA is constrained by solution non-uniqueness and computational cost \cite{chenUniquenessMeasuringElastoplastic2007}.
+For such systems the bounded correction form remains meaningful even where its Nix-Gao motivation does not strictly apply: the constraint \(\widehat{H}_{\mathrm{ref}}=H_{\mathrm{app}}/\sqrt{1+q}\) merely requires that a depth-affected apparent hardness be mapped to a depth-independent reference through a finite multiplicative correction, a weaker and more general assumption than any specific dislocation model.
+The methodology therefore transfers to new alloy classes, while the trained model does not; retraining on a representative experimental dataset, of the order of a few hundred indentations under the present augmentation strategy, is required whenever the material class, dominant deformation mechanism, or hardness range differs substantially from the training distribution.

-The consistent emergence of~\({P_{\max}}/{S^{2}}\)~and~\({W_{p}}/{W_{\text{tot}}}\)~as predictive invariants across both the Random Forest and Neural Network, two architectures with fundamentally different learning strategies, suggests these quantities retain physical relevance as contact mechanics descriptors beyond the specific GND framework used to motivate their inclusion.
-Whether their primacy holds in systems governed by different deformation physics is a testable hypothesis: applying the same feature engineering and SHAP attribution protocol to nanocrystalline or high-entropy alloy datasets would reveal whether these descriptors remain sufficient or whether additional invariants are required, providing a concrete pathway by which the interpretability analysis can inform the development of new analytical scaling relations for emerging structural materials.
+The interpretability results carry implications for analytical model development.
+The consistent emergence of \({P_{\max}}/{S^{2}}\), \({W_{p}}/{W_{\text{tot}}}\), and \({H}/{E_{r}}\) as dominant descriptors across three architectures with fundamentally different learning strategies, input-level selection in the Random Forest, representational filtering in the Neural Network, and bounded correction modulation in the PCNN, suggests that these quantities capture the mechanically essential state of the elastoplastic contact beyond the specific GND framework used to motivate them.
+In the PCNN in particular, the learned correction \(q\) is an explicit, extractable function of dimensionless contact descriptors.
+Fitting closed-form expressions to this learned dependence offers a concrete route from the trained network back to analytical theory: an empirically identified \(q(t, H/E_r, W_p/W_{\mathrm{tot}}, \ldots)\) surface can be compared term by term against extended strain-gradient formulations, potentially indicating which correction terms existing models omit at shallow depths.